-Choosing company uniform is a major decision in any business and getting it right is a huge priority.
-With the increasing difficulty of getting approval and budget sign off, it's therefore vital that the transition goes as smooth as possible and with minimal issues.
+Choosing new business uniform is a major decision in any company and getting it right is a huge priority.
+With the increasing difficulty of getting approval and budget sign off, it's vital that the transition goes as smooth as possible and with minimal issues.

-In short, the most common mistakes when choosing company uniforms are:
+In short, the most common mistakes when choosing are:

 - Rushing The Decision

 - Not Involving Employees